mdfirman/CityNet/README.md

 python multi_predict.py path/to/audio/files
 ```

+This will save summaries of what is found in each wav file found to `prediction_summaries.csv`.

 ## Hardware requirements

 For training and testing we used a 2GB NVIDIA GPU.
 The computation requirements for classification are pretty low though, so a GPU should not be required.